A Guide to The Best Condoms 2024

 Yes.
 Condoms have been proven to provide protection against sexually transmitted infections (STIs).
 Condoms are the only contraceptive method that provides both protection against STI's and unwanted pregnancies.

-Some STI's are spread by contact with bodily fluids while others are spread by skin to skin contact.
+Some STIs are spread by contact with bodily fluids while others are spread by skin-to-skin contact.

 Research shows that condoms prevent STIs that are spread by bodily fluids, including chlamydia, gonorrhea, and HIV.